Agent Agreement – Terms and Conditions

 Agent Firms will be reimbursed for all necessary and reasonable disbursements incurred in the conduct of the files assigned to them.

-All disbursements are to be recorded against the appropriate file.
-The Agent Firm must receive the prior written approval of the Agent Supervisor for any disbursement over $500.
+All disbursements are to be recorded against the appropriate file; the Agent Firm must receive the prior written approval from the Agent Supervisor for each disbursement of $500 or more

 10.8.1 Supporting Information

-In relation to claims for disbursements, Agent Firms must submit a detailed breakdown of costs incurred and, where applicable, must provide relevant invoices for any disbursement over $25, unless otherwise specified herein.
+In relation to claims for disbursements, Agent Firms must submit a detailed breakdown of costs incurred and, where applicable, must provide relevant invoices for all disbursements over $50, unless otherwise specified herein.

 10.8.2 Long Distance Telephone Charges

 The Agent Firm will be reimbursed long distance charges.
-If the total claim exceeds $25 per file, the Agent Firm must submit the long distance telephone bill with the calls highlighted, or a detailed breakdown of the charges claimed (i.e.: date, individual called, location, and amount).
+If the total claim exceeds $50 per month, the Agent Firm must submit the telephone bill with the calls highlighted, and a detailed breakdown of the charges claimed (i.e.: date, individual called, location, and amount).

 10.8.3 Facsimiles

-The Agent Firm will be reimbursed only for the actual long distance charges incurred in the transmission of a facsimile.
+The Agent Firm will be reimbursed only for the actual charges incurred in the transmission of a facsimile (e.g. long distance, internet fax services).
 All other activities involved in the transmission and receipt of facsimiles are not billable.

-The printing and/or photocopying of accounts is not billable.
+Time spent printing and/or photocopying is deemed an administrative task and therefore is not billable.

 10.8.5 Transcript Charges